 What is a sales quota?

-In certain periods of time—every day, week, month, or each year—sales agents have set amounts that they target to achieve, these are what they know as their sales quota.
+In certain periods of time—every day, week, month, or year—sales agents have set amounts that they target to achieve, these are what they know as their sales quota.
 These quotas or goals are used by companies to inculcate in each agent what his or her role in the company is.
 Also, these numbers are what higher-ups use to determine each agent’s commission.

 The most common time frame given to agents by most companies is a quarterly period.
 This certain length gives the sales force enough time to align sales strategies with the goals of the entire organization.
 Also, a quarterly quota is beneficial when taking into consideration the ‘seasonality’ of certain products.